chigface/Fun-with-Python/README.md

 ## Sum of Intervals
 This function called sum_of_intervals() accepts an array of intervals, and returns the sum of all the interval lengths.
 Overlapping intervals should only be counted once.

+## ROT13
+ROT13 is a simple letter substitution cipher that replaces a letter with the letter 13 letters after it in the alphabet.
+ROT13 is an example of the Caesar cipher.

+This function takes a string and returns the string ciphered with Rot13.
+If there are numbers or special characters included in the string, they are returned as they are.
+Only letters from the latin/english alphabet is shifted, like in the original Rot13 "implementation".